bdamascen0/s3e/README.md

 Another remark goes to the rename operation.
 While the rename program from util-linux generates a rename syscall, the mv program from coreutils generates a renameat2 syscall.
-Both were verified to trigger the regression and the major factor here is that the util-linux rename isn't easily availble on some distributions like Ubuntu.
+Both were verified to trigger the regression and the major factor here is that the util-linux rename isn't easily availble on some distributions like Ubuntu and Debian.

 ## Triggering the regression
 The bare minimum elements to trigger the regression are: